 What would you do if one of your team members were underperforming?

 It may help to break it into smaller questions.
 You could start by asking yourself why your team member might be missing their targets.
 Is it because their training was inadequate, is it because they’re struggling with the workload, or is it simply because they’re demotivated?
 How would you find out?
 What would you do once you’d got to the root of the problem and why?

 A key contractor has told you that they are going to be late filling your order, but your client wants to speed up the project.
 How do you resolve the situation?

 This question is about your ability to negotiate, a key managerial skill.
 Can you balance competing demands and engineer a compromise?
 How would you manage your client’s expectations and what would you say to the contractor?
 Perhaps you could ask them to deliver the goods in smaller instalments.
 In what circumstances would you look for a new supplier, and what complications could arise if you took this route?

 How would you manage conflict?

 It would be entirely appropriate with this question to ask for further details.
-For example, are you in a management position and seeking to defuse the conflict or are you a member of a team in which there is conflict?
-Is the nature of the conflict a professional disagreement or something more personal?
+For example, are you the person in conflict with a member of the team or seeking to resolve a conflict between others?
+Is it a professional disagreement or something more personal?
 Once you have sufficient details, you can adjust your response.
 Remember that it can help to limit conflict if everyone feels that their opinion has been listened to.
-After you have allowed their voices to be heard, you can think through your next steps, depending on the circumstances: for example, do you need to acknowledge that both sides have valid points and adjust your position accordingly or do you need to use your authority as line manager to underline that certain behaviour is unacceptable?
+After you have allowed their voices to be heard, you can think through your next steps: for example, do you need to acknowledge valid points and adjust your position accordingly or do you need to use your authority as line manager to underline that certain behaviour is unacceptable?